 This holiday season, learn how to reduce the spread of COVID-19 and keep your friends and families safe and healthy.

 Celebrating festivals with family members you live with or virtually carries the lowest risk for spread.
-Gatherings with friends and family members that do not currently live with you are considered risky.
+Gatherings with friends and family members who do not currently live with you are considered risky.
 Before attending a party or dinner gathering, the following things should be taken into consideration, as these factors will determine the level of risk involved.

 The Current Levels of COVID-19 - The risk of COVID-19 spread is more if there are increasing or high levels of COVID-19 cases in the place of the gathering and also in the areas where other members are coming from.